cybergarage/puzzledb-go/doc/plugin-types.md

 # Plug-In Service Types

+PuzzleDB offers various types of plug-ins, including query, storage, and coordinator.
+These are categorized based on their support for distributed operations and their dependencies on other plug-ins.
+System plug-ins, responsible for managing configuration data and coordinating distributed nodes, are always activated by default.
+The database optimizes storage, retrieval, and update operations through a query interface that supports any database protocol, and a storage interface that employs an ordered key-value store, thereby maintaining consistency in distributed environments.

 PuzzleDB provides default plug-in services that include query, storage, and coordinator plug-ins and defines the default plug-in types as follows:

 <table style="width:100%;">